 The San José Museum of Art (SJMA) is a contemporary art museum dedicated to inclusivity, new thinking, and visionary ideas.
 SJMA is committed to being a borderless museum, essential to creative life throughout the diverse communities of San José and beyond.

-SJMA is accredited by the American Association of Museums, a recognition given to just 750 of the nation’s 8,000 museums.
-A non-profit, 501(c)3 organization located on the central city plaza in downtown San José, SJMA serves 100,000 people a year, including some 40,000 school children: SJMA is the largest provider of arts education in Santa Clara County.
+The San José Museum of Art is a non-profit, 501(c)3 organization located on the central city plaza in downtown San José, SJMA serves 100,000 people a year, including some 40,000 school children: SJMA is the largest provider of arts education in Santa Clara County.
 Initiatives such as the award-winning school program Let’s Look at Art Program and SJMA’s participatory activity stations in the galleries further distinguish the Museum as an innovator in museum education.

 SUPPORT